atapour/ransomware-classification/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example of the data used to train and evaluate the approach

-* The training code utilizes [visdom](https://github.com/facebookresearch/visdom) to display training results and plots, in order to do which simply run `visdom` and then navigate to the URL http://localhost:8097.
+* The training code can utilizes [visdom](https://github.com/facebookresearch/visdom) to display training results and plots, in order to do which simply run `visdom` and then navigate to the URL http://localhost:8097.
+If you intend to use this, the argument `--display` needs to be added to the command line.

 * To train the model, run the following command: